Pranav-Balakumar/cybersec/working/3-certs.md

 certificate.
 The CSR is signed with the private key and internally the CSR contains the details of the organization and the public key.

+1. First you create a key pair.
+2. Store the private key carefully
+3. The public key must be given to the CA
+4. Certificates also carry identity of the person / organization who owns the public - private key pair.
+5. This identity must be verified, typically in an out-of-band way.
+For instance a domain is verified by running a domain query.
+User certificates must be identified by a personal identity card.
+And so on.
+Different CAs have different methods and requirements to verify identity.
+For web PKI and browser use of certificates, there are Baseline Requirements defined by the CA/Browser Forum.
+6. Once the CA verifies the identity, they sign and issue a certificate
+7. The certificate can also be self-signed but it's trustworthiness is dependent on the user.

+Now we will go through the process.

 ##	Create Key Pair

 Create a key pair and extract the public key into a separate file.
 Use